Jordan says Israel aims to expel Palestinians from Gaza | Law-Order

 Jordan says Israel aims to expel Palestinians from Gaza

+an unequivocal demand for ending this war; a war that is within the legal definition of genocide."
+The extent of destruction and indiscriminate bombing of thousands of civilians belies Israel's avowed goal of seeking to wipe out Hamas, Safadi added.
+Safadi also said that major differences had surfaced in talks between a delegation of Arab ministers and U.S. Secretary of State Antony Blinken in Washington last Friday over the U.S. administration's military support for Israel and its refusal to call for a ceasefire.

-Jordan's foreign minister Ayman Safadi said on Sunday Israel was implementing a systematic policy of pushing Palestinians out of Gaza by a war that has killed thousands of civilians.
+Jordan's foreign minister, Ayman Safadi, on Sunday said that Israel was implementing a policy of pushing Palestinians out of Gaza through a war that he said meets the "legal definition of genocide".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)